ker2x/DearDiary/Writerside/topics/Emotnet.md

 ## 2021/11/10 : Exploring emotet

 * SHA256 : 878d5137e0c9a072c83c596b4e80f2aa52a8580ef214e5ba0d59daa5036a92f8
 * Probably the scariest trojan of the current days.
 Let's explore it.
-I using ghidra again.
+I'm using ghidra again.
 * According to ghidra, the only import is ```KERNEL32.DLL::WTSGetActiveConsoleSessionId```
-* I wonder what it can possibly be with so little and i'll have to find out.
+* I wonder what it can possibly be with so little, and I'll have to find out.
-* The obvious step for now is to find out how it load other functions to be able to do anything.
+* The obvious step for now is to find out how it loads other functions to be able to do anything.

-* There isn't that much function and a quick overview found this stuff, i renamed the functions with my own naming convention.
+* There isn't that much function and a quick overview found this stuff, I renamed the functions with my own naming convention.
 * I have no idea what it's doing.
-I'll have to (posibly) patch the function signature too.
+I'll have to (possibly) patch the function signature too.
 * There is also a lot of repetitive call to the same function pointer
-* Then i'll have to trace back the references to the function pointers
+* Then I'll have to trace back the references to the function pointers
 * Here is how it looks for now